Essential Vietnam & Cambodia

 On Day 11, we cross into Cambodia by public bus.The drive to the Vietnam/Cambodian border takes around 2 hours.
 After completing the border formalities, we continue by bus to Phnom Penh, Cambodia's capital, arriving mid-afternoon.
 After years of civil strife and political turmoil Cambodia is open for visitors.
 Late afternoon we take a short Cyclo ride around the city.
 With our local guide on day 12, we witness the dark side of Cambodian history with visits to Choeng Ek, the site of the infamous Killing Fields and Tuol Sleng prison, the notorious Khmer Rouge prison where thousands of Cambodians died at the hands of their captors.
 Afterwards, continue sight seeing on your own.You can explore the cities many sights: the Royal Palace, Silver Pagoda, and the National Museum.
 There is time to visit the huge Russian Market packed with souvenirs and all the necessities of daily life.
 Late afternoon is a great time to visit Wat Phnom: the sanctuary where the city's namesake once stood.
 It is a Buddhist shrine, although a Taoist goddess and numerous monkeys also reside here.
 Wat Phnom is a popular hangout for residents of the city in the afternoon heat.
 A drink in one of the many riverside café’s watching the sunset is a fitting finale to the day.
 We spend two nights in Phnom Penh.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Free wifi and a computer are available at the lobby.
 Approx travel time: Ho Chi Minh City to Phnom Penh is approx 6 hours including a short lunch at the local restaurant and border crossing.

 After a private bus trip through the Cambodian countryside we arrive in Siem Reap, our base to explore the ancient city of Angkor, the former capital of the Khmer kingdom and one of the wonders of the archeological world.
 Rediscovered at the end of the 19th century by French explorers this vast ruined city is becoming one of the most popular sites in Southeast Asia.
 Over 2 days, with our professional local guide, we visit some of the highlights of this ancient capital including the enigmatic Bayon within the walled city of Angkor Thom and Ta Prohm, also known as the 'Tomb Raider' temple.
 Watching the sunrise over Angkor Wat is an experience not to be missed.
+Trips departing on Tuesdays, Wednesdays, Fridays and Saturdays will enjoy a meal in a nearby village at the Planeterra-supported New Hope project.
+Trips departing on Sundays, Mondays and Thursdays will visit a local home in a nearby village for a traditional meal.
+With so many travellers coming through these areas, alternating experiences helps to allow both small businesses to flourish.
+Both experiences are truly unique and memorable.
 We spend three nights in Siem Reap.
 Our hotel swimming pool is a great place to escape the heat of Siem Reap.
 All rooms are double or twin share with air conditioning and en suite bathrooms.
 Free wifi and a public computer are available in the lobby.
 Our hotel is located within a walking distance of the town centre.
 Approx travel time: Phnom Penh to Siem Reap by private bus is approx 6 hours.

 It's a long travel day today as private bus ride takes us from the countryside of Cambodia to the modern kingdom of Thailand.
 The drive from Siem Reap to the border is around 3 hours.
 Please be aware that the border crossing formalities can take up to one hour.
 Upon entering Thailand we continue our journey to Bangkok.
 We have time to check-in to our centrally located hotel and head out for an evening meal to celebrate the end of a wonderful journey.
 Approx travel time: Siem Reap to Cambodian border 3 hours.
 Border crossing formalities, up to 1 hour Thai border to Bangkok, 4 hours